ddavidebor/nRF51822-OSX-ST_LINK_V2-Flasher-Script/README.md

 ```

 Openocd will remain open to allow the chip to run, otherwise it will stay idle.
-To exit from openocd, just close the terminal windows to kill the process and re-run the script to reflash the chip.
+To exit from openocd, just press control+c.
+You can now simply relaunch the script to re-flash your device.